Adrian Sampson: Texas Rangers (second stint)

 On February 13, 2024, Sampson signed a minor league contract to return to the Texas Rangers organization.
 He made 28 appearances (27 starts) for the Triple-A Round Rock Express, compiling an 8-10 record and 5.64 ERA with 120 strikeouts across 137 1/3 innings pitched.
 Sampson elected free agency following the season on November 4.

 Washington Nationals

 On May 6, 2025, Sampson signed a minor league contract with the Washington Nationals.
-He elected free agency on November 6.
+He made 19 starts split between the rookie-level Florida Complex League Nationals, Double-A Harrisburg Senators, and Triple-A Rochester Red Wings, accumulating a combined 6-5 record and 3.95 ERA with 65 strikeouts across 100 1/3 innings pitched.
+Sampson elected free agency following the season on November 6.